Vitality curve: Specific examples

 they must collaborate better with one another even as they compete in this rigged game of managerial musical chairs."

 Companies using the system

-Motorola

-Motorola instituted a Vitality Curve plan in the mid-1990s called Individual Dignity Entitlement (IDE).
-First six and then nine metrics questions were used to rank employees' perception at the corporation.
-From 2000 to 2002, the plan was changed to the PM (Performance Management) program, which was a direct 10-80-10 measure and used to "weed out" the lowest producers and reward the highest producers and offer few or no rewards of compensation to the mid-level producers.
-Some 50,000 employees globally were cut from the Motorola global workforce between 1995 and 2005, and many of these can be attributed to the vitality curve.
-Economics also played a major role, as the stock suffered major losses in the same period.

 IBM

 IBM has used a vitality curve program called Personal Business Commitments (PBC) since before 2006.
 For IBM, the main thrust of the strategy is to reduce workforce and shift personnel to lower-cost geographies by using a pseudo-objective rationale.
 The PBC process starts with a corporate distribution target, which is applied at the lowest levels of the hierarchy and then iteratively applied through the higher levels.
 The process involves meetings where managers compete for a limited number of favorable rankings for their employees.
-An employee's rating is thus dependent not only on the manager's opinion but also on the ability of the manager at "selling" and how much influence the 1st line manager has on the second-line manager (for example, if the first-line manager is rated highly, that manager's employees are more likely to be ranked highly).
+An employee's rating is thus dependent not only on the manager's opinion but also on the ability of the manager at "selling" and how much influence the first-line manager has on the second-line manager (for example, if the first-line manager is rated highly, that manager's employees are more likely to be ranked highly).